joolip/SDN/README.md

 # SDN
 SDN projekti Overflow

-Tässä dokumentaatiossa käsitellään Jyväskylän Ammattikorkeakoulun IT-Instituutin kehittämää SDN kontrolleri __Puikkarin__ integraatiota fyysiseen Raspberry pi-kytkin verkkoon.
+Tässä dokumentaatiossa käsitellään Jyväskylän Ammattikorkeakoulun IT-Instituutin kehittämää SDN kontrolleri __Puikkarin__ integraatiota Raspberry pi-kytkin verkkoon.

 You have opened documentation of SDN project which took place at summer 2017 in Jyväskylä University of Applied Sciences.
 Documentation shows how controller (__Puikkari__ developed by students) is integrated to __Raspberry Pi__ switch network and how traffic __optimization__ is done by SDN controller.